-Caravan or RV, were the first customers of photovoltaic solar panels.
-The need for energy anywhere made many owners of these vehicles opt for installing a solar panel on the roof of their vehicles or take them for energy wherever decided to stop.
+Caravan or RV were the first customers of photovoltaic solar panels.
+The need for energy anywhere made many owners of these vehicles opt for installing a solar panel on the roof of their vehicles or take them for energy wherever they decided to stop.

-The reason is clear, solar photovoltaic energy independence and simplicity of these devices makes them suitable for any user.
+The reason is clear, solar photovoltaic energy independence and simplicity of these devices make them suitable for any user.

 Needless to say that when the pioneers of solar energy began to benefit from the advantages of solar panels supply was much lower.
 Few manufacturers, few places where you buy them and much higher than current prices.

 Currently the offer is very extensive, both models of cheap solar panels, as in the other essential element that acquired at the same time, the regulator or solar charger.

 Without going into the election of the battery storage system that we have, for the caravans usually have it, we will describe how we choose the model we are interested in solar panel and regulator associated with this.

 If we were to acquire a storage system, the best option is maintenance-free batteries GEL or AGM, because in general they do not need ventilation and are safer to transport.

 Back to the topic at hand, from what we have storage voltage, usually, this will be 12V or 24V.
 Most regulators can work with both voltages and is generally the same regulatory or solar charger which adjusts itself to that voltage.
 But keep in mind that a conventional voltage regulator will limit what we can regulate it.